bitsharescrude/crude.ngn/README.md

 HTLC, Private memo and merchant
 # Asset class
 Utility token
+# KYC
+The asset is only meant to offer a service, thus there will be no KYC however users are subject to the Financial laws of Nigeria governing the use of the token for business.
 # Market Restrictions
 Due to the current whitelisting rules on Bitshares, Xbits.tokens may only be tradeable with BTS (N/B other tradeable assets may be owned by fraudsters, trade with caution)